 The first task of the surgeon is to ‘stage‘ the breast cancer.
-This involves determining the size of the tumor, whether or not cancer cells have invaded beyond the breast duct walls, and if there is metastasis to the lymph nodes.
+This involves determining the size of the tumor, whether or not the cancer cells invade beyond the breast duct walls and if there is metastasis to the lymph nodes.

 The surgeon may need to remove additional axillary lymph nodes